 Are there auto insurance companies that don’t count accidents reported on Carfax?

-Another common situation is that there is a time delay before the accident gets reported to Carfax.
-Many people will buy a car based on a clean Carfax report only to find out later that it was involved in a significant accident.
+Another common situation is a time delay in reporting an accident to Carfax.
+Many people buy a car based on a clean Carfax report only to find out later that it was involved in a significant accident.
 To avoid making that mistake, look at the Carfax report and car inspection, and perform a test drive before buying a used vehicle.
 You can look up a car’s history report and Carfax value using the Carfax VIN checks online.

 Free Auto Insurance Comparison